Saahir999/Flutter-Shopping-App/README.md

 ->http package (to get data from fakestoreapi)

 Features
--> Fake admin priviledge account Pass@gmail.com ,password: Passerby
+-> Admin priviledge account Pass@gmail.com ,password: Passerby
 -> Admin can add new products or delete them
 -> When a product is added it will be available to users on refreshing their screens
 -> Adding product needs a image, price,name and description of the product.